Safety Regulations & Vital Information

 PVDF is suitable for indoor applications because PVDF jacket material generates little smoke.

 LSZH is the best option for indoor applications because LSZH jacket material is devoid of all highly toxic properties that could contaminate the air if the cable were to catch fire.

 The National Electrical Code (NEC) has established eight levels of fire resistance: OFNP, OFCP, OFNR, OFCR, OFNG, OFCG, OFN, and OFC.
 The levels of fire resistance are prevalent to the three main installation categories of plenum, riser, and general-purpose.

-Optical Fiber Non-conductive Plenum cable (OFNP) and Optical Fiber Conductive Plenum cable (OFCP) pertain to plenum.
-Spaces where air flows and/or is distributed are considered to be plenum areas.
+Optical Fiber Non-conductive Plenum cable (OFNP) and Optical Fiber Conductive Plenum cable (OFCP) are to be applied in plenum spaces where air flows and/or is distributed throughout a building.

-Optical Fiber Nonconductive Rise cable (OFNR) and Optical Fiber Conductive Rise cable (OFCR) correspond with riser.
-A vertical shaft or duct that expands over multiple floors is deemed a riser area.
+Optical Fiber Nonconductive Rise cable (OFNR) and Optical Fiber Conductive Rise cable (OFCR) correspond with riser areas which are vertical shafts or ducts that expand over multiple floors.

-Optical Fiber Nonconductive General-Purpose cable (OFNG), Optical Fiber Conductive General-Purpose cable (OFCG), Optical Fiber Nonconductive cable (OFN), and Optical Fiber Conductive cable (OFC) are associated with general purpose.
+Optical Fiber Nonconductive General-Purpose cable (OFNG), Optical Fiber Conductive General-Purpose cable (OFCG), Optical Fiber Nonconductive cable (OFN), and Optical Fiber Conductive cable (OFC) are associated with general purpose areas.
 The encompassing areas that are not considered to be plenum or riser are regarded as general purpose areas.

 Fiber Savvy offers an array of products up to NEC code in order to ensure the optimization and longevity of network applications.
-Being aware of codes and innovative materials that innately construct the fiber cable, founds the basis of an efficient system built to last and to remain sound under duress.
+Being aware of codes and innovative materials that make up Fiber Cable is the basis of an efficient system built to last and to remain sound under duress.